shd101wyy/markdown-preview-enhanced/docs/code-chunk.md

 The height of result.

 **latex_engine**
-The latex engine that you used to parse `tex` file.
+The latex engine that you used to compile `tex` file.
 By default `pdflatex` is used.
 You can change the default value from the [pacakge settings](usages.md?id=package-settings).

 ### TikZ example